withastro/.github/FUNDING.md

 Any time spent on the project counts towards this stipend: writing code, writing documentation, triaging issues, participating in our Discord server, attending meetings (and meetups) on behalf of Astro, contributing to our upstream dependencies, and so on.

-Right now, the stipend is calculated per-hour at $50/hour, with a maximum of $1000 each month.
+Right now, the stipend is calculated per hour at $50/hour, with a maximum of $1000 each month.
 These numbers may shift as our funding and team size change over time.